TCU vs. Colorado Predictions & Picks – September 2

 TCU Betting Info (2022)

-- The Horned Frogs have a 90.9% chance to win this contest based on the moneyline's implied probability.
+- The Horned Frogs have a 90.9% chance to win this matchup based on the moneyline's implied probability.

-- The Horned Frogs compiled a 10-4-1 record against the spread last season.
+- The Horned Frogs won 10 games against the spread last season, failing to cover or pushing five times.

 Watch live sports and more on Fubo!
 Click here to sign up for a free trial.